BJlaunchcode24/flexpath-final-project/README.md

 - If you get a database error, check that you ran the SQL script and are using the correct database name.
 - Check backend logs for errors if the API does not respond.

-SQL Code

-- ll SQL code to create the initial models, table relationships, and seed data is in create-database.sql.

 License